Dr. Ryan Cleous

 Who was the biggest influence on your career?

-Dr. Loehr and the rest of the team– I would always love when I came back home and would get the opportunity to shadow at the office and see how everything I was learning at school was put into practical use.
+Dr. Loehr and the rest of the team–I would always love when I came back home and would get the opportunity to shadow at the office.
+I could see how everything I was learning at school was put into practical use.

 Where can we find you when you are not working?

 I try to be very active.
 When I’m not working, I typically will be at the gym, on the golf course, rock climbing, or hiking with my lovely fiancé.

-If you could posses one super-hero power, what would it be?
+If could possess one super-hero power, what would it be?

 What is your favorite food?